eth-protocol-fellows/protocol-studies/docs/wiki/EL/besu.md

 ### Besu Execution Client
 This is a brief summary of important information you need to know when starting to contribute to BESU:
-#### Code directoy explanation
+#### Code directory explanation

 ##### Modules
 +  It is a multi-module [gradle](https://gradle.org/) project.
 You can take a look to settings.gradle to see all modules:
     + Each module has its own build.gradle:
-		+ You can specify it's module name: `archiveBaseName`
+		+ You can specify its module name: `archiveBaseName`
-		+ You can specify it's dependencies but without versions.
+		+ You can specify its dependencies but without versions.
 	+ Each module has its own source code here: /src/main/java
 + **There are top-level modules**:
 	+ Config: